-The eggplant is a king in the Levant cuisine, we fry it, roast it, bake with it, cook it, stuff it, and pickle it, but we especially like to burn it.
+The eggplant is a king in Levant cuisine, we fry it, roast it, bake with it, cook it, stuff it, and pickle it, but we especially like to burn it.
 Enter an Israeli home on Friday afternoon and most likely you'll be welcomed by the smell of a whole eggplant being slowly charred directly over the stovetop's gas flame.
 The eggplant smoked flesh would be later scooped out and mashed, then blended with other ingredients - tomatoes, peppers, garlic, lemon juice, olive oil, and tahini - to make a dip or a salad for the Shabat dinner.
-When grilling meat outdoor, we would always toss in eggplant or two (making first a cut lengthwise or pricking with a knife), then serve it as a whole, open-side up, topped with all other ingredients.
+When grilling meat outdoors, we would always toss in an eggplant or two (making first a cut lengthwise or pricking with a knife), then serve it as a whole, open-side up, topped with all other ingredients.
 Charging under the broiler is another option, as described in the recipe below.
-When shopping for eggplants, buy fresh and prepare to use them the day you purchased or the day after, choose these that are lighter for their size (the lightweight ones contain fewer seeds and are less bitter), and their skin is smooth and shiny.
+When shopping for eggplants, buy fresh and prepare to use them the day you purchased or the day after, choose those that are lighter for their size (the lightweight ones contain fewer seeds and are less bitter), and their skin is smooth and shiny.

 2 large eggplants

 2 garlic cloves, minced (add even more, if you wish)

 Lemon Juice from ½ lemon, or more to taste

 1/4 teaspoon kosher salt, or more to taste

 Chopped parsley and pomegranate seeds for garnish (optional)